 The group also announced plans to acquire Deemster, a vegetable canning and salad bottling business in Bethlehem, for R25 million.

-Henderson said these acquisitions provide a neat entry for Rhodes Food Group into the new categories of baby foods, pickles and long life bottled salads such as gherkins and beetroot.
+Henderson said these acquisitions provide a neat entry for RFG Foods into the new categories of baby foods, pickles and long life bottled salads such as gherkins and beetroot.

 Saint Pie, a producer of pies and pastry products based in Lydenburg, Mpumalanga, was acquired for R27 million earlier this month.

 On the outlook for the second half, Henderson said the group will continue to drive organic growth and expand market share while increasing sales in Sub-Saharan Africa and ensuring a strong performance from the international division.

 “Pacmar is well positioned for organic growth following its successful integration and the short-term focus will be on increasing production capacity and growing market share both regionally and internationally.
 The acquisitions of Boland Pulp, Deemster and Saint Pie are expected to be finalised shortly,” added Henderson.